Sick Note for Bereavement

 Granted by your employer as an HR arrangement.
 Typically 3 to 5 days, sometimes more.
 Usually paid.
 No doctor's certificate required.
 Appropriate for the immediate period after a death, registering, arranging the funeral, practical tasks.

 Does not require medical evidence.
-Does not enable SSP.
+Does not trigger SSP.

 Bereavement sick note

-Enables SSP.
-From 6 April 2026, SSP is payable from day one of certified absence under the Employment Rights Act 2025.
+Sickness absence enables SSP.
+From 6 April 2026, SSP is payable from the first qualifying day of absence under the Employment Rights Act 2025.

-If your employer has no formal compassionate leave policy, a sick note certifies your incapacity on medical grounds from day one.
-Your employer cannot lawfully refuse a valid certificate from a GMC-registered doctor, regardless of whether they offer compassionate leave.
+If your employer has no formal compassionate leave policy, a sick note documents your incapacity on medical grounds from day one.
+Employers should not disregard a genuine medical certificate from a GMC-registered doctor, though what evidence they require, and when, is set by their own absence policy.

 Your Bereavement Leave Rights in the UK (2026)